Y-u-n-u-s/numberdetection/README.md

 # numberdetection

 detect hand written numbers using logistic regression from scratch in python

+## subheader

+watch tutorial on youtube